 The HST safety shut-off valve is used as a fail-safe to sense the sample temperature after the sample cooler.
-In the event of a loss of cooling fluid to the sample cooler, or if the desired sample temperature is exceeded for any reason, the HST valve will close to prevent damage to expensive analyzers and other equipment.
+In the event of a loss of cooling fluid to the sample cooler, or if the desired sample temperature is exceeded for any reason, the self-operating HST valve will close to prevent damage to analyzers and other equipment.